Blendify/blender-manual/blender_docs/manual/render/eevee/materials/settings.rst

 ==========

 Index number for the *Material Index* :doc:`render pass </render/cycles/settings/scene/render_layers/passes>`.
-This can be used to give a mask to a material and then be read with the :doc:`ID Mask Node </compositing/types/converter/id_mask>` in the compositor.
+This can be used to give a mask to a material which then can be read with the :doc:`ID Mask Node </compositing/types/converter/id_mask>` in the compositor.